What does it really mean to underwrite a real estate deal?

 I then take the NOI and divide it by the asking price, or the price I think I can acquire the property at and that number is my CAP rate.

-A CAP rate is short for Capitalization rate.
+is short for Capitalization rate.
 This term is defined as a rate that helps in evaluating a real estate investment.
 Cap rate equals NOI/Current market value (sales price) of the asset.
 So, the CAP rate shows the potential rate of return on the real estate investment.

 On brand-new property, your EGI won’t exist and you will have to project what your rent will be once the property stabilizes.
 That means once it ramps up and occupancy increases.